auth0/docs/articles/private-cloud/addons/geo-ha/index.md

 ## Overview

 The standard dedicated deployment is a single-region, high availability solution, but the GEO-HA add-on extends the cluster with a geographically-distributed region where the maximum round-trip latency does not exceed 100 milliseconds.
-This is referred to as a *high-availability GEO cluster*, which is an active hot standby configuration with automated failure handling that can survive a regional outage.
+This is referred to as a high-availability GEO cluster, which is an active hot standby configuration with automated failure handling that can survive a regional outage.

 ## Standard configuration